About me

 Training, qualifications & experience

-Gaslighting: The Narcissist's favorite tool of Manipulation July 2019
+Gaslighting: The Narcissist's favourite tool of Manipulation July 2019

 Understanding Suicide and Suicide Prevention - October 2019